odkr/sucgi/README.rst

 ============

-A system that complies with `POSIX.1-2008`_, including its X/Open system interface extension, and is compatible with 4.4BSD_.
+A system that complies with `POSIX.1-2008`_, including its X/Open system interface extension, and is compatible with `4.4BSD`_.
+Any post-2020 Unix-like operating system should meet those requirements.

-However, though any post-2020 Unix-like operating system should meet those requirements, you should review whether your system implements the system calls and functions that suCGI uses securely; known offenders are realpath_, which is broken in many standard library implementations, and `getgrent`, which appears to be broken on macOS.
+That said, if suCGI were fit for use, I'd warn you that you need to do your due diligence, because a few kernels and quite some standard libraries deviate from POSIX.1-2008 and 4.4BSD, and some of those deviations are too insignificant for the compiler to catch but significant enough to compromise the assumptions of suCGI's threat model.
+And while we're at it, suCGI's threat model has, well, been modelled for Debian/GNU Linux; it may or may not work for other systems.
+Luckily, you need not care about any of this; suCGI is work-in-progress and *not* fit for use.
+Don't use it, even if you are running Debian/GNU Linux.

 Installation
 ============

 **Do NOT use suCGI at this point!** This project is work in progess and